-The current values are (in £ per week) higher 43.45 lower 16.50
+The current values are (in £ per week) higher 45.00 Formatted: Not Highlight

+lower 1 7.10 , Deleted: 43.45

+~~~+ Formatted: Not Highlight

 Motability is a registered charity through which persons who receive the mobility component may hire or purchase a vehicle (eg car) at a reduced rate.
 To be on the Motability Scheme, a person must be in receipt of the higher rate of DLA (mobility component).